-- I. Each department may establish its own complaint procedure and committee, preferably with student members.
-Appeals in the School of Nursing shall go directly to committee. - II.
+- I. Each department may establish its own complaint procedure and committee, preferably with student members. - II.
 Each school shall establish a procedure and committee for appeal of complaints, and a procedure for selecting faculty for an appeals panel, following these guidelines: - A. At least six faculty members shall be elected to the panel for a term of two academic years.
 Three of these members are to be drawn by lot for each appeal.
 For each appeal, one faculty member from the department involved also shall sit on the committee.
 If one member of the panel is already from that department, no additional member need be involved.
-A faculty member involved in the appeal shall not sit on the committee hearing that appeal. - B. The SGA Executive Board shall choose at least six students for each of the school panels.
+A faculty member involved in the appeal shall not sit on the committee hearing that appeal. - B. The Student Governament Association Executive Board shall choose at least six students for each of the school panels.
 From each panel, three are to be drawn by lot for each appeal.
 For each appeal, if possible, one student from the department involved shall also sit on the committee hearing that appeal.
 If one member of the panel is already from that department, no additional member need be involved.
-A student involved in the appeal shall not sit on the committee hearing that appeal. - C. The procedure for appeals shall be posted on bulletin boards in each school and department and on relevant Web pages accessible to students and faculty members.
-Copies shall be sent to: the Student Affairs and Faculty Affairs Councils of the Faculty Senate, the bargaining unit, the Provost/VPAA, the vice president of student life, the SGA Executive Board, and the appropriate dean. - III.
+A student involved in the appeal shall not sit on the committee hearing that appeal. - C. The procedure for appeals shall be posted on bulletin boards in each school and department and on relevant webpages accessible to students and faculty members.
+Copies shall be sent to: the Student Affairs and Faculty Affairs Councils of the Faculty Senate, the bargaining unit, the Provost or chief academic officer, the Vice President of Student Affairs, the SGA Executive Board, and the appropriate dean. - III.
 The order of steps to be taken by a student having a complaint against a faculty member shall be as follows.
-If either party is not satisfied with the decision at any step, appeal may be made to the next step. - A. Discussion with the faculty member. - B. Discussion with the chairperson of the department. - C. Appeal to the departmental complaint committee, if any. - D. Appeal to the school complaint committee. - E. Appeal to the dean of the school. - F. Appeal to the provost/vice president for academic affairs or chief academic officer. - G. Appeal to the president of the College. - IV.
+If either party is not satisfied with the decision at any step, appeal may be made to the next step.

+- A. Discussion with the faculty member. - B. Discussion with the chairperson of the department. - C. Appeal to the departmental complaint committee, if any. - D. Appeal to the school complaint committee. - E. Appeal to the Dean of the school. - F. Appeal to the Provost or chief academic officer. - G. Appeal to the President of the College. - IV.
 The complaint and the proposed solution from step B onward shall be provided in writing to all parties involved, to the chairperson, and to the next group or person appealed to.
 Minutes shall be kept at each step and signed by all present.
 Hearings at each step shall be held within 30 days after the request for hearing.
 In steps B through G, both parties to the complaint shall have the right to be present, to present testimony, and to respond to testimony by the other party. - V. The statute of limitations on filing student appeals shall be one semester following the end of the semester in which the incident occurred.